 Blogger’s Future for Your Blog

 Blogger hasn’t seen any significant upgrades in a long time.
 Google has gotten rid of several popular services throughout the years.
-Google Reader, Google AdSense for feeds, and FeedBurner are a few examples.
+Google Reader, Google AdSense for feeds, and FeedBurner are examples.

 The Future of Your WordPress Blog

 WordPress is free and open-source software.
 It means that a single firm or individual does not determine its destiny.
-A group of developers and users runs it.
+Instead, a group of developers and users runs it.

 WordPress is the most widely used content management system on the planet (CMS).
 Thousands of companies all around the world rely on it.
-WordPress has a promising and comforting future.
+Moreover, wordPress has a promising and comforting future.

 WordPress claimed victory.